 Potential Foundation/Structural Problems

 Correcting foundation issues is one of the most expensive house repairs.
-The foundation of a house is undoubtedly the most crucial section of the structure.
-A home with a faulty foundation can cost a homeowner thousands of dollars to repair.
+The foundation is undeniably the most critical part of a home’s structure, and a faulty foundation can cost homeowners thousands of dollars to fix.

 Pest/Insect Problems